PiercarloSlavazza/game_of_three_kata/README.md

 Several patterns have been employed in the design and implementation: decorator, strategy, factory, observer...

-TDD has been employed to develop the core part of the system.
+TDD has been employed to develop the core part of the system (with the help of mock objects - via the Mockito library).

 # Build